HasanMothaffar/HasanMothaffar/README.md

-# Hello 👋 I'm Hasan Mothaffar, a Frontend developer | CS Student
+# 👋 I'm Hasan Mothaffar - Software Engineering Student | Web Developer

 I'm a software engineering student at Damascus University (4th year), and I work as a freelance web developer.
 You can check out [my profile on LinkedIn](https://www.linkedin.com/in/hasan-mothaffar-0a55301b0/) to see my previous projects.